graduateshotline logo

 The LSAT score range starts from 120 to 180 where 120 is the lowest score attainable and 180 is the highest score possible.
 Candidates will be provided a score based on the number of correct answers they mark during the examination which is called the raw score.
 This score will be converted on an LSAT scale which puts the score between 120 and 180 and is mentioned in the score report.

-How can one register for LSAT?
+How to register for LSAT?

 How many times is LSAT conducted in a year?